fusioncharts/dev_centre_docs/getting-started/blazor/rendering-different-charts-using-blazor.md

 ```

 Now that the data is ready let us dive in directly to render the chart.

+For this example, let's use the "examples" directory.
+Copy the full code here from this [file](https://github.com/fusioncharts/blazor-fusioncharts/blob/master/examples/demo/Pages/BarIn2D.razor).

 The consolidated code is given below:

 ```javascript
 dynamic myChartConfig = new System.Dynamic.ExpandoObject();